 Thank you for your involvement in the Idaho Transportation Department’s (ITD) U.S. 95, Thorncreek Road to Moscow Project.
-The U.S. 95, Thorncreek Road to Moscow project would replace approximately 6.5 miles of the existing two-lane roadway with a new four-lane divided highway.
+The U.S. 95, Thorncreek Road to Moscow project will replace approximately 6.5 miles of the existing two-lane roadway with a new four-lane divided highway.
 The project is expected to improve safety and highway capacity.

 U.S. 95 is one of Idaho’s most important highways.
 It serves as the primary link between northern and southern Idaho, and it provides the backbone for all our transportation needs including commercial, agricultural, recreational and residential traffic.

-For this project, ITD would:
+For this project, ITD will:

 - Add two lanes in each direction.
 The lanes would be divided by a 34-foot median in the rural section.

 - Add a 12-foot center turn lane and curbs, gutters and sidewalks in the urban section just south of Moscow.

 - Improve many of the curves and make the grade less steep.

 - Add right- and left-turn lanes at county road intersections.

 - Add ditches that will keep rain and snowmelt from collecting on the roadway.

 - Combine current access points when possible and limit the number of new intersections and driveways.